teilomillet/gollm/README.md

     - Use environment variables or secure configuration management to handle API keys.
     - Example:
       ```go
-      llm, err := gollm.NewLLM(
+      llmInstance, err := gollm.NewLLM(
-          gollm.SetAPIKey(os.Getenv("OPENAI_API_KEY")),
+          gollm.WithAPIKey(os.Getenv("OPENAI_API_KEY")),
       )
       ```

-By following these best practices, you can make the most effective use of the gollm package, creating more robust, efficient, and maintainable AI-powered applications.
+By following these best practices, you can make the most effective use of the `gollm` package, creating more robust, efficient, and maintainable AI-powered applications.

 ## Examples and Tutorials